How To Test The TPS (1995-2000 4.0L Ford Explorer, Aerostar, And Mercury Mountaineer)

 • P1125: Throttle Position Sensor Intermittent.

 • Really bad gas mileage.
-You know that it's not the price of gasoline that has you thinking that your pick up or SUV is costing you more at the pump.
+You know that it's not the price of gasoline that has you thinking that your Ford Explorer or Mercury Mountaineer is costing you more at the pump.

 • Transmission does not shift out of second gear.
 Now, this doesn't happen very often, but it happens.